 3. Wrinkled or Curled Leaves

 Such moisture or nutrient inadequacy may be because of this mosaic virus.
-I say this since the virus may interfere with the plant’s vascular system.

 4. Stunted Growth